Hope-Alemayehu/QPFS-using-Dirac3/README.md

 # QC Experiments

 Welcome to the QC Experiments repository!
-This repo contains various quantum computing experiments conducted by the iCog Labs QC team.
+This repo contains various quantum computing experiments.
 Our goal is to explore and benchmark quantum algorithms and compare their performance with classical counterparts.

 ---